seifehab1m/beshara/README.md

 ## Description

 This project is a fully responsive e-commerce web application that allows users to sign up, log in, browse product categories, and manage a shopping cart.
 The application implements authentication, state management, error handling, and performance optimizations.
-It is deployed and accessible at **[beshara.vercel.app](https://beshara.vercel.app/login)**.

 ## Features